filakhtov/gentoo-use-docs/dev-libs/openssl.md

 It is recommended to keep this flag disabled, unless TLS encrypted SCTP connections are required.

-### sslv3
-This flag is passing the `enabled-ssl3` and `enable-ssl3-method` arguments to the `Configure` script.
-It enables an SSLv3 (Secure Socket Layer version 3) cryptographic protocol support.

-It is strongly recommended to disable the flag, because an SSLv3 is vulnerable, insecure and should not be used nowadays.

-It should only be enabled if there is an absolute need for SSLv3 support and all applications except affected ones should have it disabled via configuration.

 ### static-libs
 Static libraries (`*.a` files) are built by default but are removed by an ebuild before installation.
 Enabling the flag will preserve these libraries and install them into the target system.

 This flag should be disabled unless there is a specific need for static libraries, e.g. for development purposes.

 ### test
-Build the test suite provided with the source code and executes the `make -j1 test` command after the main build is completed to run it and check for any regressions.
+Build the test suite provided with the source code and executes the `make test` command after the main build is completed to run it and check for any regressions.
 This will extend the build time.
 When this flag is disabled, pass the `no-tests` option to the `Configure` script to avoid building the test suite.

 The flag should be disabled.
 It is mainly useful for Gentoo developers and testers.